JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 - This template uses Declarative Onboarding (DO), Application Services 3 (AS3), and Cloud Failover Extension packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to Azure Log Analytics.
 The [Cloud Failover Extension](http://f5.com/CFEDocs) documentation is also available.
 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
-  - main.tf - resources for provider, versions, resource group
+  - main.tf - resources for provider, versions, resource group, storage bucket
   - network.tf - data for existing subnets
-  - onboard.tpl - onboarding script which is run by commandToExecute (user data).
+  - f5_onboard.tpl - onboarding script which is run by commandToExecute (user data).
 It will be copied to /var/lib/waagent/CustomData upon bootup.
-This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
+This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls via the [BIG-IP Runtime Init tool](https://github.com/F5Networks/f5-bigip-runtime-init).
-  - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes
-  - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more
-  - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more
-  - failover.json - contains the BIG-IP configurations used by CFE for failover of cloud objects (IPs, routes)

 ## BYOL Licensing
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed: